 For major and minor scales and cadences, the colors are simply changed from light to dark to signify major and minor.
 This caters to the aural abilities of the student.
 When I play a D major triad, I ask my student to describe it; they often tell me it sounds “bright and happy.”
 Then I play an A minor triad and the student often describes it as sad and dark.
 Major scales and triads sound happy and bright, and so should the colors that describe them.
 Minor scales and triads are exactly the reverse of this, using dark colors.

-I have been working with children and adolescents all over the country for 3 years now on this, and when nothing else works, this often does.
+I have been working with children and adolescents all over the country for 3 years now on this, and when nothing else helps them learn music theory, this often does.
 I offer this concept in my music lessons in the Pittsburgh, PA area and I will continue teaching it in the years to come.
 Everyone should have the chance to experience the musician within them, and the ROYGBIV concept offers another door to understanding.

 Jennifer teaches singing, music theory, opera voice, speaking voice, and acting lessons with students of all ages in Pittsburgh, PA.
 Her education and licensing includes a Bachelor’s degree in Music and a Master’s degree in Classical Performance Wichita State.
 Find out more about Jennifer, or visit TakeLessons to search for a music teacher near you!